 If you’re using Slot 2 as an overflow, then you will get UHS-II memory card speeds in Slot 1 until the card fills up.
 Then once the camera switches to Slot 2, speeds will slow down to the speed of the card in Slot 2 and that slot will only be able to produce UHS-I speeds.

-On my Sony A7rIII Auto Switch was turned off by default, so you will need to enable this yourself to gain this benefit.
+With the Sony A7III, Auto Switch is turned off by default, so you will need to enable this yourself to gain this benefit.

 Record Mode Simult.
 RAW+RAW